 Lithium atoms react with halogen to form halide compounds.

 - 2Li + I2 → 2LiI

 The activity of alkali metals with specific halogens gradually increases from lithium to cesium.
 That is, Li < Na < K < Rb < Cs.
 But with the exception of lithium, all other alkali metal halides dissolve very easily in water.

-The intense gravitational force between Li+ and F– ions in the crystal reduces the solubility of LiF.
+The intense gravitational force between Li+ and F– ion in the crystal reduces the solubility of LiF.
 Therefore, LiF is less soluble in water.
-LiCl, LiBr, LiI are soluble in organic solvents ethanol and propanol.
+LiCl, LiBr, and LiI are soluble in organic solvents ethanol and propanol.

 4Li (s) + O2 (g) → 2Li2O (lithium oxide)

 Heating lithium with excess oxygen produces the compound Li2O2.

 Alkali metals react with dry hydrogen at a temperature of about 400 ° C to form metallic hydrides.
 But the lithium atom is different from all other alkali metals.
 Lithium reacts with hydrogen at a temperature of 800°C to produce lithium hydride.

 The reaction activity decreases as it moves from lithium to cesium element.
 Metal hydride stability tends to decrease from LiH to CsH.

 Lithium reacts with water to produce LiOH.